reframejs/reframe/helpers/wildcard-api/readme.md

 is painful.
 (you'd basically need to extend the API to have a new "resource" SharedRelation exposing the relation between a todo a users)

-But with Wildcard and a tailored API, it's easy:
+But with a tailored API, it's easy:
-We simply create a new endpoint that performance the corresponding SQL query.
+We simply create a new endpoint that runs a SQL query that gets the list of shared todos.
 We don't have to go over some .
 We directly "run" the SQL query.

-One way to think about Wildcard, is that exposes the whole power of SQL to client. that it allows "directly"  eases and encourages the implementation of a RPC-style API.
+One way to think about Wildcard, is that it exposes the whole power of SQL to the client in a secure way.

 The frontend developer can create any arbitrary SQL query to retrieve whatever the frontend needs.
-(In that in a secure way.)
-SQL is a much much more powerful tool than any RESTful or GraphQL API.
+SQL is a much much more powerful than any RESTful or GraphQL API.
-Behing the curtain a RESTful/GraphQL will perform SQL queries anyways.
+Behind the curtain a RESTful/GraphQL will perform SQL queries anyways.
-It's simply a net loss of power.
+It's a net loss of power.
-In a sense going over the generic API indirection, we loose power whereas with Wildcard we preserve the power of SQL.
+Going over a generic API indirection, we loose power, whereas with Wildcard we preserve the power of SQL.

-With RESTful/GraphQL we would need to perform that SQL query anyways.
-It's a indirection that can cost a consider of developing time.

-You develop against SQL queries (instead of being limited by a generic API).

-But we, we directly talk to the database.

-exposes
-This is powerful and flexible.

-finer control over what data is sent over the wire.
+Wildcard is also effecient:
-Also efficient as a tailored endpoint returns exactly and only the data the client needs.
+A tailored endpoint can return exactly and only the data the client needs.

-With RESTful and GraphQL you create generic APIs.
-This makes if you are Facebook and your API is consumed by many clients where data requirements are unknown.

-Much easier to create a tailored API while developing your prototype.

-But for your first prototype, RESTful and GraphQL are overkill and you don't need.
-You'll likely start with

-As your prototype matures into a

 Now the downside is that such tailored API is tighly coupled to the client.
 If you have few this is ok.